 Due to the number of applications received and limited places, we unfortunately do not accept all applying interns.
 Therefore, we do not welcome cancellations or date changes after the final confirmation has been sent to us.
 Please, make sure that the dates you indicate in your application form suit your own schedule/budget before applying.

 All media (photographs, video etc.) collected by interns during an internship will belong exclusively to the author thereof. i.e you.
-All media collected can be used for portfolio and marketing purposes by FAUP and her sister business Africa Media.
-Interns will be required to sign contracts on arrival at the program.
-A copy of the contract is available so please ask if you want to see it and we will send it on.
+All media collected can be used for portfolio and marketing purposes by Africa Media.
+Interns will be required to sign contracts on arrival at the program to this effect.

 Yes.
 When you are accepted into this program, you will have to sign liability documents, as well an agreement that you are knowingly partaking in potentially dangerous activities.
-You will not be covered for accidents or illnesses, so please do organize your own medical and health insurances.
-You may apply for a normal travel insurance policy.
+You will not be covered for accidents, illnesses or loss of equipment, so please do organize your own medical and travel insurances.
 Chances that you will be injured by a marine predator are very little if you follow the safety guidelines, and do not try anything foolish of which we would not approve.
 It is important to be covered for SCUBA accidents in case of an emergency where you may require to be airlifted as the closest chamber is in South Africa.

-Yes but only for Moz and not for Durban.
-It is highly recommended, as there are occasional reports of Malaria from Mozambique.
-You may also require yellow fever vaccinations.
+Yes, but only for programs hosted in Mozambique and not for South Africa.
+You may also require yellow fever vaccinations for Mozambique.
 Check with your local travel clinic as this changes from time to time.

 Light beach clothes and light clothing are typically worn in Moz.
 Durban can get a little chilly in the winter months of May to July so we recommend you bring some warm clothing.
 However, protection from sunburn is necessary, and sun hats, sun screen and good polarized sunglasses are highly recommended.
 Occasionally Mozambique can be cool; windy and wet (especially during late winter going into spring i.e Aug and Sept) thus some warm and waterproof clothing is required.
 Diving certification and your log-book must be brought.
 Bedding will be provided.
 If you are joining us in Moz then you should bring toiletries and towels and all personal medication as there is very little available in Mozambique plus we will be far from shops.
 In Durban we are close to a major center.